jimhigson/oboe.js/writing/main/3_Background.md

 of the item being inspected is defined by an independently maintained service.

+*contagion problem*

+Extraneous changes
+dilute the changelog, making it less easily defined by code changes which are intrinsically linked to the actual change in the logic being expressed by the program, and therefore to the thinking behind the change and the reason for the change.

 In the domain of markup languages, declarative selector co-languages such as XPATH exist whose coupling is loose enough that their expressions may continue to function after the exact shape of a message